Seeff Property Group Logo

 The selling process starts with appointing the right agent.
 It has been proven that the right agent and a sole mandate is the best recipe for success.
 Avoid the risk of your property not selling or becoming stale on the market by making the right decision upfront.

-The aspect of the correct asking price can never be overemphasised.
+The aspect of the correct asking price can never be over emphasised.
 It is a fact that overpricing or looking to test the market simply does not work, even in a seller's market.
 Pricing according to current sales trends is always advisable.

 The next step is to ensure the property is appealing which means it should be clean, tidy and well maintained.
 You would not want to give buyers any reason to walk away or to look to discount your price.